ARICOMA-D365BC/AC-IB-dynamics365smb-docs-OmegaT/target/AC-FinancialPack/ac-multiple-payment-methods-setup.md

 ms.date: 01/31/2021
 ms.author: AC MartinKunes
 ---
-# Více úhrad - nastavení
+# Multiple Payments Methods - Setup
 > Update 01.04.2022

 Before you can use the functionality of multiple payment methods in your business processes, you must make the basic module settings.
 These are code lists: